My research projects span a variety of fields.

 Laboratory Research: Artifact Studies

 CAPTION: In this photo, I was organizing precolumbian and colonial ceramics by type in order to determine the occupants of this site.
 (Photo taken by author in 2009, University of Florida-Florida Museum of Natural History-J.C.
 Dickinson Hall Research Center, Gainesville, Florida)

 In 2007-2008, I took a break from academia and went to work for the Seminole Tribe of Florida-Tribal Historic Preservation Office (STOF-THPO), a federal agency overseen by the Seminoles, where I directed over 150 archaeological projects conducted on Seminole reservations and fee lands.
 While working at the STOF-THPO, I also reviewed archaeological projects for archaeological compliance issues and federal regulatory standards (e.g. NHPA-Section 106, ARPA, NEPA, and NAGPRA).
 One of my most prized experiences while working for the Tribe was the opportunity I had to participate peripherally in Tribal politics as a representative of the STOF-THPO at the United South and Eastern Tribes, Inc. meetings with the U.S. federal government in Washington, D.C. and Louisiana.

-2015 Research Update: I have a book chapter, under contract with ABC:CLIO, in the volume titled 50 Events That Shaped American Indian History: An Encyclopedia of the American Mosaic about the Seminole Wars.
-More to come shortly.
+- 2015 Research Update: I have two book chapters in the volume titled 50 Events That Shaped American Indian History: An Encyclopedia of the American Mosaic one on the Seminole Wars.
+(See Homepage for details)